buildsi/splice-experiment/README.md

 pip install spliced symbolator-python
 ```

-Note that @vsoch is testing the branch `add/spack-tests` that will run spack tests
-with a splice for the command.
 You can see example splices in [splices](splices) and we are going to be generating them programatically
 based on tests we have.

 ## Generating experiments